Shreyaanp/telegrambot/flow.md

 - Runs a small DB-backed jobs worker loop (every ~2s when idle) for async features like broadcasts.
 - Jobs are stored in `jobs` and the first implemented job is `broadcast_send`.
 - Sequences also use jobs (`sequence_step`) for delayed sends.
+- On Telegram rate limits (`RetryAfter` / 429), jobs are rescheduled with jitter + exponential backoff to avoid “429 storms”.

 ## Database (tables + what they mean)
 File: `database/models.py` (migrated via Alembic)